Britain's 'most scenic' bus route revealed

 But as loved as it is, services like this one are under threat.

-Last year over 500 routes in England and Wales were reduced or completely withdrawn and now less than half of people living in villages have access to a bus service, according to the Campaign for Better Transport.
+Last year more than 500 routes in England and Wales were reduced or completely withdrawn and now fewer than half of people living in villages have access to a bus service, according to the Campaign for Better Transport.

-£30m was cut from local authority subsidies in 2016/17 - with shire councils in rural England the hardest hit.
-The campaign group say those cuts have continued this year too.
+About £30m was cut from local authority subsidies in 2016-17 - with shire councils in rural England the hardest hit.
+The campaign group says those cuts have continued this year too.

-"Tragically once these routes are lost they are usually lost forever, leaving whole communities looking like 'transport deserts'," says Steve Chambers, public transport campaigner at Campaign for Better Transport.
+"Tragically once these routes are lost they are usually lost forever, leaving whole communities looking like 'transport deserts'," says Steve Chambers, the group's public transport campaigner.

 "We hear frequently from older people who are struggling to access shops and doctors' surgeries and young people cut off from colleges and jobs.
 Buses are a lifeline and must be preserved."